sgabre/CrazyUncleLab/HowTo/BareMetalSystem-Tracy.md

 Be able to send some trace over the Debug Port or ITM.

-When the Button B1 is press, then the message "Button B1 has been press".
+Every 500 ms, the message "Tick" is send.

 **Extention** (Not Implemeted in this version, it will be see on the Error Managements )